kendfss/shellpower/readme.md

 ##### onde
 Find out precisely where executables on the path are located
 ```powershell
 > onde exe1 exe2 etc..
 ```
-- *Note:* You will have to append '.ps1' if you are specifically looking for powershell scripts
+- *Note:* You will have to append '.ps1' if you are looking for powershell scripts

 ##### pcd
 cd into the directory in your clipboard
 ```powershell
 > pcd
 ```

 ##### play
 Play a sequence of notes on a single 11-note octave "keyboard" rooted at 440hz
 ```powershell
 > play 0 1 1 2 3 5 8 13 21
 ```